Are you curious about Korean language? Or maybe you want to know the difference between how people speak in South Korea and North Korea?

 In North Korea, however, Hanja has officially not been used since 1949.
 Many words borrowed from Chinese have been replaced with native Korean words in the North.
 The Chinese loan words still used in and are written in Hangul now.
 You can find Hanja in special situations such as dictionaries.

 The Hangul system was created by King Sejong in 1443.
 In North Korea, it’s called Joseongul.
-It finally became the most important writing system in both North and South Korea after World War 2 and the Korean War.
+It became the most important writing system in both North and South Korea after World War 2 and the Korean War.

 There are 14 consonants and 10 vowels in the Hangul (also spelled “Hangeul”) writing system.
 These are then combined into blocks to form words.
 Writing the basic Korean letters is fairly simple.
 Many of the letters in the alphabet are only a single line or two.